-In this clinical course the Practical Nursing students care for selected clients throughout the life span.
-Students will implement cares and skills learned in prior Practical Nursing theory and lab courses.
-Students will use the nursing process and holistic evaluation to meet the basic needs of assigned clients.
+In this clinical course, the Practical Nursing students will maintain a safe and effective care environment while taking care of selected patients throughout the life span.
+Students will implement cares and skills learned in prior Practical Nursing theory and lab courses while functioning within the roles and limitations of the LPN scope of practice.
+Students will use patient centered cares in collaboration with teamwork to meet the basic needs of assigned patients.
+Students will maintain professional identity by demonstrating dependability and accountability.
 Must earn a grade of "C" or better in this course to proceed.
-(Prerequisite(s): Grade of "C" or better in PRNS 1491; and concurrent enrollment in PRNS 1522) 4C/0/4/0
+(Prerequisite(s): Grade of "C" or better in PRNS 1491 and PRNS 1522) 4C/0/4/0